posted December 07, 2017

 Pitt-Johnstown pre-med student and live liver donor Shauna McMillan (seated) and transplant recipient Peggy Caruso.

-While reading The Indiana Gazette’s online edition in May, she saw a story and photo about Peggy Caruso, of Blairsville, and her search for a live liver donor.
+While reading The Indiana Gazette’s online edition in May 2017, McMillan was moved by a story about Peggy Caruso, of Blairsville, who was in need of a live liver donor.

 “When I first read the article describing Peggy’s predicament, I wanted to know more about the process,” Shauna said.
 “If I am healthy enough, and my employer will allow me the time off to heal, then I would be at her service.
 I couldn't imagine living like, (thinking) ‘This is my last Thanksgiving.
 This is my last Christmas.’
 And so on.